 In connection with the alcoholic beverage license scheme, a lawsuit styled, Securities and Exchange Commission v.
 Gina Champion-Cain and ANI Development, LLC, was filed in the United States District Court for the Southern District of California asserting claims for securities fraud against Ms. Champion-Cain and certain of her affiliated entities.
 A receiver was appointed by the court to preserve the assets of the defendant affiliated entities (the "receivership entities"), pay their debts, operate the businesses and pursue any claims they may have against third-parties.
 Pursuant to the authority granted to her by the federal court, on January 7, 2022, a lawsuit styled, Krista Freitag v.
 Chicago Title Co. and Chicago Title Ins.
 Co., was filed in San Diego County Superior Court by the receiver on behalf of the receivership entities against the Named Companies.
 The receiver seeks compensatory, incidental, consequential, and punitive damages, and seeks the recovery of attorneys' fees.
 In turn, the Named Companies petitioned the Federal Court to sue ANI, via the receiver, to pursue indemnity and other claims against the receivership entities as joint tortfeasors, which was granted.

 On April 26, 2022, the Named Companies reached a conditional settlement with the receiver and several other investor claimants, which if approved by the federal court, will bar any future claims against the Named Companies related to the alcoholic beverage license scheme.
-The Named Companies and the receiver agreed to stay the action pending the hearing to approve the settlement which is scheduled for August 29, 2022.
+Following an August 31, 2022 hearing on the motion to approve the settlement, the federal court ordered supplemental briefing on whether certain indemnity claims are permitted against the receivership estate.
+The supplemental briefs were submitted, and a decision on the motion to approve the settlement is pending with the federal court.
+As part of the proposed settlement, the Named Companies and the receiver have agreed to stay the federal action pending a decision on the motion.

 The following lawsuits remain pending in the Superior Court of San Diego County for the State of California, most of which involve claimants who have objected to the Named Companies' settlement with the receiver.
-Discovery is ongoing, and the cases were initially set for jury trial on December 2, 2022.
-The trial date has been continued, and it is expected to be reset for a date in March or April 2023.
+Since any future claims against the Named Companies will be barred if the federal court approves the settlement, these remaining state court cases were stayed until October 31, 2022, and an unopposed motion has been filed seeking a further extension of the stay until the federal court rules on the motion to approve the settlement.
+The state court cases were initially set for jury trial on December 2, 2022, but the trial date has been continued until May 12, 2023.
 While they have not been consolidated into one action, they have been deemed by the court to be related and are assigned to the same judge for purposes of judicial economy.